Extract signals on spheres and plot a connectome#

 By default all spheres are displayed.
 This can be tweaked by passing an integer or list/array of indices to the displayed_spheres argument of generate_report.

 NiftiSpheresMasker Class for masking of Niimg-like objects using seeds.
 NiftiSpheresMasker is useful when data from given seeds should be extracted.
-Use case: Summarize brain signals from seeds that were obtained from prior knowledge.
+Use case: summarize brain signals from seeds that were obtained from prior knowledge.

 All Spheres